-Birmingham Distracted Driving Car Accident Lawyers
+Birmingham Distracted Driving Accident Lawyers

-Alabama Distracted Driving Laws
+Alabama Distracted Driving Statistics

 Every day in the U.S. more than 9 people are killed and more than 1,153 people are injured due to accidents reportedly caused by a distracted driver.
 Drivers can become distracted by a number of things both inside and outside the vehicle.
 Any one of these can cause a serious road accident.
 Distracted driving, whatever the cause, is dangerous and increases the risk of an auto accident.